 Ambleside is a small Lake District town surrounded by beautiful and inspiring scenery and ideal for a cottage break.
 Dramatic mountains provide a stunning backdrop to the little town, with its busy market place packed full of interesting shops and three cinemas.
 Ambleside offers walking for all abilities with gentle lakeside strolls and spectacular high level routes to explore.
-Here is our guide to the Top Ten things to do in Ambleside.
-Or click here to view all our Ambleside Holiday Cottages.
+Here is our guide to the Top Ten things to do in Ambleside on holiday.
+Or click here to view all our Ambleside Cottages.

 Visit Bridge House